bluekvirus/Stage.js/implementation/HOWTO.md

 **Important**: *Do NOT* use `Application.regional()` in widget building.

 **Suggestions**:
-* Always implement `view:render-data` and `view:reconfigure` meta event listeners in a widget for swapping data and configuration after the widget is shown.
+* Always implement the `view:reconfigure` meta event listeners in a widget for swapping data and configuration after the widget is shown.
+Make sure the `view:render-data` event is working as expected as well.
-* Keep them reconfigurable in display and dumb in functionality, don't put *policy* code as logic into them.
+* Keep widgets reconfigurable in display and dumb in functionality, don't put *policy* code as logic into them.
 * Leave space to accommodate real case usages by keeping options minimum.
 Don't turn into an *all-in-one* thing and force other developers to *configure* the widget.
 * Fire event whenever an action is triggered, provide a default listener so that later it can be rewired.
 * Test your widget in designed scenarios thoroughly with mock-up data.